PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit `_optimize_dequant_softmax_quantize_chains` as the next bounded quantized-op cleanup.
-Preserve canonical output quantization, beta and Softmax options, public/fan-out, shape/signature, output identity, statistics, and pruning contracts while replacing its repeated producer/ consumer maps with one maintained index and a complete pre-mutation plan.
+3. Audit `_optimize_dequant_hardsigmoid_quantize_chains` as the next bounded quantized-op cleanup.
+Its multi-operator scalar retargeting is larger than the three preceding linear folds, so first characterize transactional constant ownership and exact-grid behavior before replacing repeated graph maps with one maintained index and a complete pre-mutation plan.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.